 Certification by Chief Financial Officer Pursuant to 18 U.S.C.
-Section 1350 As Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002
+Section 1350 As Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 of the Securities Exchange Act of 1934 as amended; and

-In connection with the quarterly report of Data I/O Corporation (the "Company") on Form 10-Q for the period ended March 31, 2009 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Joel S. Hatlen, Chief Financial Officer of the Company, certify, that pursuant to 18 U.S.C.
+In connection with the quarterly report of Data I/O Corporation (the "Company") on Form 10-Q for the period ended June 30, 2009 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Joel S. Hatlen, Chief Financial Officer of the Company, certify, that pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that: